 A novelty to SuRBe’s work is that staff work in conjunction with Environmental Public Health and as such the short form 36 questionnaire is used to assess occupant behaviour and conditions on seven categories of health characteristics.
 As such this has is leading to the following projects.

-Occupant Behaviour with Heating and Ventilation Systems
+Heating and Ventilation Systems

 As part of the POE work SuRBe staff evaluate different heating systems and their controls upon occupant comfort and their health and well-being.
 In a number of projects for housing associations overheating has been encountered in all living spaces.
 This has been caused by communal heating, inadequate insulation for hot water pipes, conflicting control systems.
 In addition, this work involves engagement with building users to determine their interaction with heating and ventilation systems and the ultimate impact upon their health and well being, energy use and associated carbon emissions.
 This work has led to housing associations enhancing their specification of systems, commissioning of systems, and dwelling handover process.
 This has led to a number of projects as follows.